brodieaustin/avalon-novel/index.markdown

 The princess turned over in bed, shutting out the windows, and buried her head in her pillow.
 She opened one forcefully shut eye and saw the chambermaid's blurry outline standing alongside the bed.
 The chambermaid had her hands crossed, and very meekly said, "Should I have the house mistress tell your mother you're not well, princess?"

-The princess closed her open eye, squeezed both tighly togther, considered the matter, and said, "Yes, I'm not well this morning."
+The princess closed her open eye, squeezed both tightly together, considered the matter, and said, "Yes, I'm not well this morning."

 The chambermaid replied a soft, "Very well" and quietly left the room, leaving the princess to the silent contours of her dark, gray room.